 Hussein Samir/SIPA; Dave J. Hogan/Getty Images

-The world's most memorable glimpse at Blanket Jackson was bizarre by any standards, his father's storied quirks aside.
+The world's most memorable glimpse of Blanket Jackson was bizarre by any standards, his father's storied quirks aside.

 On Nov.
-19, 2002, Michael Jackson carried his then-9-month-old son to the balcony of their suite at the Adlon Hotel in Berlin and proceeded to hold him over the railing to show him off to the cheering fans horde of photographers angling for a glimpse at the pop icon's third child.
+19, 2002, Michael Jackson carried his then-9-month-old son, born Prince Michael Jackson II, to the balcony of their suite at the Adlon Hotel in Berlin and proceeded to hold him over the railing to show him off to his cheering fans as a horde of photographers angled for a glimpse at the pop icon's third child.
 A towel shielded the baby's face the entire time.

 Jackson may have proudly envisioned a Lion King moment, and ironically he was in Germany to accept an award honoring his lifelong commitment to helping children, but the incident prompted outraged headlines the world over and even inspired a tragic plot point in a 2003 Law & Order episode.